-Below is the estimated budget for the 2013-2014 academic year.
+Below is the estimated cost of attendance for the 2013-2014 academic year.
 These figures have been determined by the university primarily for financial aid purposes.
-If you apply for financial aid, the official budget below will be used to determine aid eligibility.
+If you apply for financial aid, the official cost of attendance below will be used to determine aid eligibility.

 |ESTIMATED COSTS||CA RESIDENT||NON-RESIDENT|

 |Health Insurance Plan2||$2,772||$2,772|

 |Total Assessed Fees||$54,183.50||$56,730.50|

 1 The university also charges all incoming students a one-time Doc Fee of $83 in the Fall semester not included above.
 This is designed to allow smoother processing for requesting university transcripts over time.

 2 The mandatory Student Health Insurance Plan (SHIP) may be waived upon submission of proof of a comparable health insurance policy.
 Waiver forms are available on the University Health Services (UHS) web page in PDF format.
 Waiver requests must be submitted by August 31st for entering students; by July 15th for continuing students.

 3 Room and board costs are on the conservative side and assume careful budgeting as well as sharing living quarters with at least one other person.
 Please be aware that your expenses may be higher depending on your personal lifestyle.

 4 This budget does not include items such as credit card debt or automobile expenses.
 We recommend that you reduce these obligations before you enter school, as they cannot be considered in your financial aid budget under federal regulations.
 The budget does not include the costs of the Haas Summer Workshops (Quantitative and Communication), as these are optional.